-Our 4th Annual SAVOR event is scheduled for Saturday, August 17th, 2019 from 6 pm to 10 pm!
-Indulge for a Great Cause!
-Proceeds from this event benefit our Let’s Build A School Initiative, our After School Programs, and our Scholarship support for North Shore students attending Kauai Community College.
-Last year we raised over $150,000 and we have put those funds to good use.
-We have much to report, new revelations, and so much more to do.
-Please join us for a delectable evening of epicurean excellence!
-Click here to purchase your tickets in advance.
+Our 4th Annual SAVOR event was held on Saturday, August 17th, 2019 from 6 pm to 10 pm!
+Proceeds from this event benefit our Let’s Build A School Initiative, our Educational Enrichment (After School) Programs, and our Scholarship support for North Shore students attending Kauai Community College.

-This year, we welcome fine chefs from The Local, The Hukilau Lanai, Avalon Gastropub, and Ama to entice your palate.
-This is a “Wine and Chocolate Event” so each entree promises a hint of cacao.
+We welcomed fine chefs from The Local, The Hukilau Lanai, Avalon Gastropub, and Ama to entice your palate.
+This is a “Wine and Chocolate Event” so each entree promised a hint of cacao.

-Wines from Young’s Market and Southern Glazer’s Wine and Spirits are provided to further your tasting pleasure.
-Anaina Hou will offer a “No Host” bar with Beer and cocktails.
+Wines from Young’s Market and Southern Glazer’s Wine and Spirits were provided to further your tasting pleasure.
+Anaina Hou also offered a “No Host” bar with Beer and cocktails.

-For your listening and dancing enjoyment, music from Tavana and DJ Jason Rasmussen round out the evening.
+We enjoyed fine music from Tavana and DJ Jason Rasmussen .

 On August 18th, 2018 (from 6 pm to 10 pm), the Kauai North Shore Community Foundation presented our 3rd Annual SAVOR, a night of indulgence for a great cause.
 A true feast for the senses, Savor is a celebration of wine, gourmet food, and chocolate.